SuperUsersDK/SU0161/6-kubernetes/install/k8s/README.md

 10.0.0.30 worker2
 ```

+Shutdown manager and workers.
+Do a snapshot in Virtual Box and call it "After Initialize"

 På manager:
 ```bash
 kubeadm init --pod-network-cidr=10.0.1.0/24 --apiserver-advertise-address=10.0.0.10 # erstat 10.0.0.10 med managers ip.
 Tager lang tid
 ```

+Run the command that is printed on the screen on the nodes to get them to join the cluster.

 På manageren resten køres som en alm. bruger med sudo-rettigheder:
 ```bash